 - Stoneware, including bowls, vases, and pitchers.
 Antique pieces are great to find!

-I hope this little guide is so helpful to you as you create a unique and peaceful home!
+I hope this little guide to estate sale and thrift store shopping is so helpful to you as you create a unique and peaceful home!

 Pin it for later…